About Kyleena

 Kyleena is not right for everyone.
 Do not use Kyleena if you:

-• have had serious pelvic infections in the past 3 months after a pregnancy
+- have had serious pelvic infections in the past 3 months after a pregnancy, abortion or miscarriage

-• have breast cancer or any other cancer that is sensitive to progestin (a female hormone), now or in the past
+- have or have had breast cancer or any other cancer that is sensitive to progestin (a female hormone)

 Kyleena can cause serious side effects, including:

-• Pelvic inflammatory disease (PID).
-Some IUD users get a serious pelvic infection called pelvic inflammatory disease.
+- Pelvic inflammatory disease (PID).
+Some IUS users get a serious pelvic infection called pelvic inflammatory disease.
 PID is usually caused by a sexually transmitted infection.
 You have a higher chance of getting PID if you or your partner has sex with other partners.
 PID can cause serious problems such as infertility, ectopic pregnancy or pelvic pain that does not go away.
 PID is usually treated with antibiotics.
-More serious cases of PID may require surgery including removal of the uterus (hysterectomy).
-In rare cases, infections that start as PID can even cause death.
-Tell your healthcare professional right away if you have any of these signs of PID: long-lasting or heavy bleeding, unusual vaginal discharge, low abdominal (stomach area) pain, painful sex, chills, fever, genital lesions or sores.
+Tell your healthcare professional right away if you have any of these signs of PID: long-lasting or heavy bleeding, unusual vaginal discharge, low abdominal (stomach area) pain, painful sex, fever, genital lesions or sores.

-• Expulsion.
+- Expulsion.
 Kyleena may come out by itself.
 This is called expulsion.
-Expulsion occurs in about 4 out of 100 women.
+Expulsion occurs in up to 1 in 10 women.
 Excessive pain or vaginal bleeding during placement of Kyleena, pain or bleeding that gets worse after placement, or not being able to feel the threads may happen with expulsion.
+It is also possible that Kyleena can fall out without you noticing it.
 You may become pregnant if Kyleena comes out.
 If you think that Kyleena has come out, avoid intercourse or use a non-hormonal back-up birth control (such as condoms or spermicide) and call your healthcare professional.
-The risk of expulsion is increased with insertion right after delivery or second-trimester abortion.
+The risk of expulsion is increased if you were overweight at the time of Kyleena insertion or have had heavy periods before.

 Common side effects of Kyleena include:

-• Cysts on the ovary.
-About 22 out of 100 women using Kyleena develop a cyst on the ovary.
-These cysts usually disappear on their own in 2 to 3 months.
+- Cysts on the ovary.
+Women using Kyleena may develop a small fluid-filled sac on an ovary, known as an ovarian cyst.
+These cysts usually disappear on their own.
 However, cysts can cause pain and sometimes need surgery.
+If you think you may have a cyst, please contact your healthcare professional.

 Other common side effects include: